-Key audit matter How our audit addressed the key audit matter Revenue recognition The Company has a total of TL 274,471,931 income that was Within the scope of the audit procedures we applied related to recognised under "revenue" in the comprehensive income revenue recognition, we evaluated compliance of accounting for the period between 1 January 2018 and 31 December 2018. policies determined by Company management regarding Disclosures and notes related to the revenue are presented revenue recognition with BRSA Accounting and Financial under notes 2.4. and 15 of the accompanying financial Reporting Legislation.
-In addition to this, we tested operational statements prepared as of 31 December 2018. controls related with reliability of the data on which revenue is recognized and with data-recording medium by involving We focussed on this area as a key audit matter for the following our information and technology specialists.
-Furthermore, we reasons: the magnitude of revenue in the financial statements; evaluated and tested the design and operational effectiveness revenue being earned through variable channels,; revenue being of the internal controls applied by the management to ensure generated as a result of multiple transactions and calculated by revenue is recognised in accordance with relevant accounting using different unit prices due to the nature of the Company's legislation.
-We tested the transaction details of a selected operations. sample from revenue transactions subject to the audit by comparing these transaction details to the relevant supporting documentation to verify that the amounts were recognised properly on a transaction basis.
+How our audit addressed the key audit matter

+Within the scope of the audit procedures we applied related to revenue recognition, we evaluated compliance of accounting policies determined by Company management regarding revenue recognition with BRSA Accounting and Financial Reporting Legislation.
+In addition to this, we tested operational controls related with reliability of the data on which revenue is recognized and with data-recording medium by involving our information and technology specialists.
+Furthermore, we evaluated and tested the design and operational effectiveness of the internal controls applied by the management to ensure revenue is recognised in accordance with relevant accounting legislation.
+We tested the transaction details of a selected sample from revenue transactions subject to the audit by comparing these transaction details to the relevant supporting documentation to verify that the amounts were recognised properly on a transaction basis.